All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 After reconstitution, keep an eye on your vial each time you draw from it.
 A few signs indicate the peptide may have degraded or become contaminated.

 Cloudiness or particles.
 A good reconstituted peptide solution is clear.
-If it turns cloudy or you see floating particles, do not use it.
+If it turns cloudy or you see floating particles, don't use it.
 This could indicate bacterial contamination or peptide degradation.

 Color change.
 Some peptides have a slight tint, but a significant color change from one draw to the next is a red flag.

 Unusual smell.
-Peptide solutions should be essentially odorless.
+Peptide solutions should be importantly odorless.
 A strong or unusual smell suggests contamination.

 It has been more than 28 days.
 Even if the solution looks fine, discard reconstituted peptides after four weeks.
 The preservative has limits.

 When in doubt, throw it out.
-Peptide vials are not worth risking an infection.
+Peptide vials aren't worth risking an infection.
 Your can help you get a replacement vial quickly if needed.
 You can also track your reconstitution dates and vial usage with the .

 Frequently Asked Questions